Prepare for Life on Campus

 Send your final transcripts and AP/IB scores

-Remember to send your final high school transcripts and AP/IB test scores to Undergraduate Admission as soon as possible (if you're starting in the fall quarter).
+Remember to send your final high school transcripts and official AP/IB test scores to Undergraduate Admission as soon as possible (if you're starting in the fall quarter).

 If you have taken any AP or IB exams, please have those scores sent directly to our office as well.
 DU's AP code is 4842.